philcarter/COMP-109-Syllabus/evaluation.md

 The bottom page of the syllabus provides a schedule for your assignments.
 The files for the tasks have specific deadlines.
 To get credit for the assignments, you must complete all of the work listed for that assignment.

 ### Extra Credit
-   *   There are no extra credit assignments.
+   * There are three extra credit projects, available towards the end of the semester.
+(20pts each)

 ## Course Grade Scale